Requisite Reading

 What happens

-The headphone jack serves two purposes: a normal audio out and TOSLINK out.
+The headphone jack on the Apple Macbook Pro serves two output channels: a normal audio out and TOSLINK out.
 Inside the jack is a very small switch that turns on and off the optical audio output while simultaneously disabling the internal speakers.
 The switch can be turned on by simply using headphones.
 Almost any 3.5mm TRS audio plug can cause the problem, although some are worse actors than others.
 The design of the component that Apple uses is known to be poor but Apple doesn’t have to fix technical problems because it’s a design company and bad engineering never hurts them.

 The Solution